antorguez95/CVD_risk_and_TL/README.md

 The content of the scripts are described below:

-  - `Framingham.py` and `Steno_util.py`: blabla
+  - `Framingham_utils.py` and `Steno_utils.py`: blabla
+  - `exploratory_data_analysis.py`: blabla
+  - `model_evaluation.py`: blabla
+  - `sdg_utils.py`: blabla
+  - `train_utils.py`: blabla
+  - `profiling.py`: blabla
+  - `constants.py`: blabla
+  - `steno2fram.ipynb`and `fram2steno.ipynb`are the Python Notebooks that contain the framework itself.
+The former taking Steno database as reference, and the latter taking Framingham dataset.

-Please cite [our paper](https://dsd-seaa2023.com/) if this piece of code somehow helped you in your research and/or development work, or if you used this piece of code:
+Please cite [our paper](https://dsd-seaa2023.com/) if this framework somehow helped you in your research and/or development work, or if you used this piece of code:

 *A. J. Rodriguez-Almeida et al., "Novel Approach for AI-based Risk Calculator Development using Transfer Learning Suitable for Embedded Systems," ___ doi: ____.*